mehran1801/rock_paper_scissors/README.md

 1. Either fork or download the project and open folder in cli.
 2. Install all the dependencies using `npm i` command.
 ## More details
-I will add more details later.
+This is my first repo on github, I am out of educational loop and will be actively making projects.